dmathisen/HitareaJS/README.md

 ----

 ### Example
+Basic examples up at [danmathisen.com/hitarea-js](http://danmathisen.com/hitarea-js/).

-Grab the code and check out `example.html`.
+Or grab the code and check out `example.html`.

-More examples up at [danmathisen.com/hitarea-js](http://danmathisen.com/hitarea-js/).

 ----

 ### Installation
 Just add hitarea to your page: `<script src="/path/to/jquery.hitarea.js"></script>`.
 That's it.

+Call `.hitarea()` on any element and you're good to go.

 ----